cronvel/nextgen-events/documentation.md

 This allow one to postpone some operations, while performing some other high priority tasks, but be careful: depending on your application nature, the queue may grow fast and consumes a lot of memory very quickly.

-One of the top feature of this lib is the context serialization: it greatly ease the flow of the code!
+One of the top feature of this lib is the context serialization: it greatly eases the flow of the code!
 When differents events can fire at the same time, there are use cases when one does not want that async listener run concurrently.
 The context serialization feature will ensure you that no concurrency will happen for listeners tied to it.
 You do not have to code fancy or complicated tests to cover all cases anymore: just let *NextGen Events* do it for you!